 Dirty Rotten Scoundrels (1988)

-Yet another film about con men (or women!)
+Yet another film about con men (and women!).
 The fictitious town of ‘Beaumont-sur-Mer’ is actually Beaulieu-sur-Mer, East of Nice.

 And God Created Woman

-Famous for launching Brigitte Bardot, this movie was set in and around St Tropez with most of the action taking place on the beautiful waterfront.
+Famous for launching Brigitte Bardot, this South of France movie was set in and around St Tropez with most of the action taking place on the beautiful waterfront.

 Grace of Monaco